Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 As you grow your business, consider adding on additional coverage, depending on what makes sense for you.

-Again, insurance companies have different names for the same products, so make sure you compare apples to apples.
+Again, insurance companies often use different names for the same products, so be sure to compare them directly.

 Here are some other products to consider:

-If your budget allows, consider Cyber Liability and/or Data Breach Insurance and Product Liability (if not included in your BOP) right off the bat.
+If your budget allows, consider purchasing Cyber Liability and/or Data Breach Insurance, as well as Product Liability (if not already included in your Business Owners Policy, or BOP), from the outset.

 Why buy cyber liability and/or data breach insurance?

-Did you know that, according to Patchstack, there are about 30,000 websites hacked every single day?
+Did you know that, according to Patchstack, approximately 30,000 websites are hacked every day?

-With the popularity of online marketing and ecommerce, and with it the increased risk for data breaches and cyber-crime, it makes sense to be concerned about protecting the technical side of your business.
+With the increasing popularity of online marketing and ecommerce, and the accompanying rise in data breaches and cybercrime, it makes sense to be concerned about protecting the technical side of your business.

 Coverage will differ from company to company, but most insurers will cover costs that include loss of data or damage to software, network downtime, defense costs, and civil damages.